yemaedahrav/PINN/README.md

 Didn’t have the data file for diffusion or kovasznay flow, so generated the data by the exact (analytical) solution.
 The sizes of the data are chosen such that the execution completes and we don't get memory exceeded.
-For more than the current;;y used sizes of points got a Memory error on Colab (free GPU version) as well as locally.
-Could have setup an appropriate batch size but didn't explore that option.
+For more than the current; y used sizes of points got a Memory error on Colab (free GPU version) as well as locally.
+Could have set up an appropriate batch size but didn't explore that option.

 All other considerations and settings are similar to those for the burgers equations.